Welcome to my review of the Sony Alpha a7 Mark IV.

 As always, I purchased this gear with my own money, I have no sponsor and there are no affiliate links on this site.

-You can find an audio version of this review below in which I go into a bit more detail or continue reading to see a more concise writer version.
+You can find an audio version of this review below in which I go into a bit more detail or continue reading to see a more concise written version.

 As you may know from previous reviews, I try to take a more casual approach and make it more real world based than purely technical.
 Regardless, I hope you enjoy it and provides some value to you.